kevburnsjr/batchy/README.md

 through the introduction of artificial latency in support of concurrent batching.
 These efficiency improvements can result in increased service stability and total system throughput while lowering infrastructure costs.

-This is a general purpose library for concurrent batching of any sort of operation one might desire.
+This is a general purpose concurrent batching library.
 It could be used to batch SQL inserts, API calls, disk writes, queue messages, stream records, emails, etc. The batcher hides asynchronous processing behind a syncronous interface.

 ## Examples